This is my guide for spectating in the Schumacher grandstand at the Melbourne Formula 1 race weekend.

 The bigger Prost grandstand that’s adjacent will give views of T13, T14 and the pit straight but the prices for that are about 100 dollars more.

-If you want to sit on the pit straight itself then you need the Fangio stand.
+If you want to sit on the pit straight itself then you need the Fangio stand or the new Piastri stand.

 For seeing as much overtaking action (and potential carnage) then you need tickets in one of the stands at the first corner: